Understanding a Stress Fracture

 Signs and Symptoms of Stress Fractures

 The primary symptom of a stress fracture is pain at the location of the injury.
 However, unlike a sprain or other minor injury, the pain from a stress fracture does not ease with time and healing.
 Instead, the pain persists and worsens if the patient does not seek treatment.
 Rest may temporarily ease the pain.
 Patients may also experience swelling at the site of the injury.
 Patients may also experience some bruising with the swelling.
-Patients who have pain that persists or worsens should seek advice from a medical professional.
+Patients who have pain that persists or worsens should seek advice from a medical professional and can be referred to an orthopedic surgeon.

 Athletes at Risk for Stress Fractures